cs10/sp23/syllabus.md

 ## Extension Requests
+<b>NOTE: THIS FORM IS FOR LABS ONLY.
+IF YOU NEED TO REQUEST AN EXTENSION FOR A PROJECT, PLEASE EMAIL CS10@ UNTIL FURTHER UPDATES ARE GIVEN.</b>

 We understand that circumstances may arise that will cause you to not be able to meet assignment deadlines.
-Please use this [extension request form (a.k.a +1 Form)](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs. <b>NOTE: THIS FORM IS FOR LABS ONLY.
-IF YOU NEED TO FILL THIS OUT FOR A PROJECT, PLEASE EMAIL CS10@</b> The policy for extension requests are as follows:
+Please use this [extension request form (a.k.a +1 Form)](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs and/or projects.
+The policy for extension requests are as follows:

 - For labs, an extension request will grant you an extra lab section in order to complete the lab assignment.
 For instance, if the lab is due on a Tuesday, then the extension request will make the lab due on a Thursday instead.
 - For projects, an extension request will grant that your submission deadline for the project be extended to the deadline of the next project.
 For instance, if you request an extension for Project 1, your new deadline for submitting Project 1 will be the same day that Project 2 is due.